agenticplug.ai - Agentic Commerce Optimization company

 What is AI search optimization for Ketchikan businesses?

 AI search optimization ensures Ketchikan businesses appear accurately in ChatGPT, Perplexity, Google AI Overviews, and Claude when buyers research products, services, and vendors.
-With more than 1,073,000 cruise visitors per season and the 'Salmon Capital of the World' identity, Ketchikan companies that optimize for AI citation capture cruise, seafood, and Coast Guard buyers before competitors.
+With more than 1.5 million cruise visitors per season and the 'Salmon Capital of the World' identity, Ketchikan companies that optimize for AI citation capture cruise, seafood, and Coast Guard buyers before competitors.

 Why does generative engine optimization matter for Ketchikan businesses?